 the Earth BioGenome Project

 A complete eukaryotic genome library forms the foundation for scientific discovery and innovation.
-It empowers current and future researchers to ask new questions, uncover the genetic basis of life’s complexity, and drive transformative solutions to global challenges such as climate change, food security, emerging diseases, and biodiversity loss.
+It empowers researchers to ask new questions, uncover the genetic basis of life’s complexity, and drive transformative solutions to challenges such as climate change, food security, emerging diseases, and biodiversity loss.

 Why Sequence global biodiversity genomes?